openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 likelihood can be done provided that two hypotheses are satisfied.
 The first hypothesis is that the random output observations :math:`\vect{y}^i` are independent.
-The second hypothesis is that the random measurement error :math:`\vect{\varepsilon}` has the gaussian distribution.
+The second hypothesis is that the random measurement error :math:`\vect{\varepsilon}` has the Gaussian distribution.
 In this particular case, it can be shown that the solution of the least squares problem maximizes the likelihood.
+In other words, the least squares estimator is equivalent to the maximum likelihood estimator.

 This is the reason why, after a least squares calibration has been performed, the distribution of the residuals may be interesting to analyze.
-Indeed, if the distribution of the residuals is gaussian and if the outputs are independent, then the least squares estimator is the maximum likelihood estimator, which gives a richer interpretation to the solution.
+Indeed, if the distribution of the residuals is Gaussian and if the outputs are independent, then the least squares estimator is the maximum likelihood estimator, which gives a richer interpretation to the solution.
+This validation can be done by visually comparing the distribution of the residuals to the Gaussian distribution or by creating the QQ-Plot against the Gaussian distribution (see :ref:`qqplot_graph`).

 Regularization and ill-conditioned problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~